 Frequently Asked Questions

-Yes, but you will need to dissolve the active dry yeast in warm water with the sugar or honey and let it sit for 5-10 minutes until foamy before mixing with the dry ingredients.
+Yes, you can, but in that case you will have to soak the active dry yeast along with the sugar or honey in warm water for 5-10 minutes, or until it turns frothy, as an alternative to just mixing the yeast directly into the dry ingredients.

 How can I make this bread gluten-free?

-Can I add other ingredients like nuts or seeds?
+May I incorporate additional ingredients such as nuts or seeds?

-Absolutely!
-Add nuts, seeds, dried fruit, or herbs to the dough for extra flavor and texture.
+Nuts, seeds, dried fruit, and herbs may be incorporated in order to enhance flavor and texture.

 Can I double the recipe?